danvolchek/AdventOfCode/README.md

 ## Running

-Set your working directory to the root folder, i.e. `AdventOfCode`, before running a solution or benchmark.
+Set your working directory to the root folder, i.e. `AdventOfCode`, before running a solution.

 ## Organization

 Each solution is self-contained so there's intentional duplication between the initial/optimized first/second solution files.

-## Benchmarks

-  - Benchmarks exclude the time to load and parse the input because I don't find that particularly interesting.
-    - This usually means early day puzzles (which are usually parsing focused) run very fast.
-  - The benchmarks measure time/space complexity, but not all solutions have been optimized for time and space complexity.
-  - The benchmarks exist mainly because they're fun to look at, not to measure solution quality.

 # Completion